APPLICATION and ELIGIBILITY

 If you have any questions about the GFA program please email Chelsea Callahan Huson at email@example.com.

-The application will ask you questions concerning your business model, services/products, revenue, current funding, competition, and impact on the Good Food supply chain.
-You will be asked to submit current and past financial statements.
+The application may ask you questions concerning one of more of the following: your business model, services/products, revenue, current funding, competition, and impact on the Good Food supply chain.
+You may be asked to submit current and past financial statements.

 The application is hosted on F6S and you will need a Facebook or LinkedIn account to use the F6S site.